FZA002/ViolationToolv2/README.md

 ## Nursing Homes
 ---
+The Nursing Homes dataset includes data on violations that Nursing Home organizations across the US have made.
+These violations each have an associated violation tag, date of the violation, fine amount, and other qualities associated with them.

 ## Filter by Tags
 Each violation has a violation corresponding tag.
 A tag is simply a way of categorizing a violation based on its nature.
 For example, tag F757's description is "Drug Regimen is Free From Unnecessary Drugs".
 A CSV with tag numbers and descriptions is included with the CSV's made by the tool.
 Additionally, anything that you input that isn't a valid tag will not be used and will be displayed on the screen once you finish entering tags.
 This filter will be used on the entire Nursing Home dataset, meaning that similar to the above described date range, any other Nursing Home options will be affected by this filter!